 - How they Calculate the score: OptionSamurai ranks stocks from 1 to 10 (10 is best).
 The ranking system is based on several factors, but mainly can be attributed to 2 groups: Profit growth and Value.
 For a stock to have the highest grade, it should have both: high growth and be considered cheaper than its value.
 As you can imagine, there aren’t many stocks that fit both criteria, and even when they do, it’s often for a short while.
 This is why we believe our score is the best (yes, we are biased).

 - More: We know that it’s biased.
-But it’s a feature we are proud of, and though the full app costs money, we are offering the scoring system for free through our demo (not for trial – free, free – forever).
+But it’s a feature we are proud of, and though the full app costs money, we are offering the scoring system for free through our demo.
 Another upside is that you can scan with the score.
 Here is a gif explaining how to find the score you want:

 3. Stock Flare